 Though he was already a highly-disciplined workhorse, even Matsumoto admitted that he’d bitten off more than he could chew: “I lost a lot of sleep and I became emaciated as a result.
 It was hell until I adapted to the workload.
 Since the manga was a monthly publication, the TV series sped on ahead, and I had a hard time catching up with it.
 I vowed I would never commit to such a schedule again!”

-Matching the publication timing of Matsumoto’s manga to the airing of the TV episodes reveals much about the creative decisions he made to keep both versions concurrent; amazingly, they started and ended almost simultaneously, running from early October 1974 to late March 1975.
+Matching the publication timing of Matsumoto’s manga to the airing of the TV episodes reveals much about the creative decisions he made to keep both versions concurrent; amazingly, they started and ended almost simultaneously, running from October 1974 to March 1975.
 What neither Matsumoto nor anyone else on the anime series could have anticipated was the Yomiuri network’s decision to reduce the episode count (from 39 to 26) as a result of low TV ratings.
 Prior to this unpleasant development, everyone assumed they had more time to tell their story, which helps to explain the long voyage to Iscandar and the very brief one back to Earth.

 ON TELEVISION Episodes 1-4